 “Let me get this f’ing thing over here.
 Do you mind?”
 I’d say.
 I didn’t even realize I was doing it.
 But that is how I finally broke myself of the habit, by concentrating on what it was that was coming out of my mouth.
 You actually edited yourself as you spoke.
 I had come back altered, is all.

-He carried a certain disdain for civilians, too, people who hadn’t experienced what he had, the death, the hunger, the loss.
-He had lost tolerance for the banal.
+Along with his coarseness and profanity, Isham brought back a certain disdain for civilians, too, people who hadn’t experienced what he had, the death, the hunger, the loss.
 These people just hadn’t seen enough to warrant his regard, but it was more than that.
-There had been high purpose in wartime.
-Suddenly, Isham felt out of place, like he didn’t fit in.
-And he kept being reminded of difference wherever he went.
+There had been high purpose in war where each decision carried consequences of life and death.
+Suddenly, Isham felt out of place, and he kept being reminded of difference wherever he went.

 One night he was out with a friend at a bar, he in his uniform, his friend in a suit.
 The two of them just them leaning against the bar drinking a beer.